YuriyIvon/DatabaseBenchmark/README.md

 * `MinStringValueLength` - minimum random string length.
 Default value is `1`.
 * `MaxStringValueLength` - maximum random string length.
 Default value is `10`.
 * `AllowedCharacters` - characters to be used when generating a random string.
 By default contains uppercase Latin letters and digits.

+### Report columns<a name="report_columns"></a>
+Each benchmark command has a couple of optional parameters - `ReportColumns` and `ReportCustomMetricColumns`.
+These parameters control the set of columns to be shown in the benchmark report.

+For `ReportColumns` the available column identifiers are:
+* `name` - benchmark name.
+* `avg` - average query execution time.
+* `stdDev` - standard deviation of the query execution time.
+* `min` - minimum query execution time.
+* `p10` - 10th percentile of the query execution time.
+* `p50` - median query execution time.
+* `p90` - 90th percentile of the query execution time.
+* `max` - maximum query execution time.
+* `qps` - average queries per second.
+* `avgRows`  - average number of rows returned by the queries.

+By default, all columns are shown except for `p10` and `p90`.

+For `ReportCustomMetricColumns`:
+* `avg` - average.
+* `stdDev` - standard deviation.
+* `min` - minimum.
+* `max` - maximum.

+By default, all four columns are shown for each custom metric.

+Please note that the latter setting is applied to all custom metrics provided by a database plugin, so if only `avg` is specified, the average value will be printed for each custom metric.

 ## Limitations<a name="limitations"></a>